top of page

 Gary on his way to smashing the 60+ age-group record at Karapoti

-Why do people suddenly die shortly into intense exercise?
+Why do people suddenly die during intense exercise?

 Video below:

-Have a look at the starts in the men's and women's races to get an idea of the intensity of the starts.
+Look at the starts in the men's and women's races to get an idea of the intensity of the starts (Start viewing from the nine-minute mark for the start of the women's race, then the 53 minute mark for the men's race).

 Squash used to be the headline sport for sudden death because it was popular with middle-aged males and usually began with little in the way of a warm up and typically finished suddenly when the time is up and the lights go out.